DigitalPublishingToolkit/TOD15-Online-Courtship/md/16_Ozgun-Talking.md

-and what sort of challenges they undertake, what often draws more audience are the female performers who appear at home, on a laptop computer in their bed, or at work, in rather casual situations, interacting with their audience ‘as they are.’
+and what sort of challenges they undertake, what often draws more audience are the female performers who appear at home, on a laptop computer in their bed, or at work, in rather casual situations, interacting with their audience 'as they are.'

 A cam4.com member, Shygirl652, regularly broadcasts from a library.
 Without showing her face, she places the camera between her legs and